AnthonyPerugini/gitrepo/README.md

 ----

 ```
-gitrepo [repository_name]
+gitrepo [repositoryName]
 ```
-repository_name is optional.
-Default will be the name of the current working directory.
+repositoryName is optional.
+Default will be the name of the current working directory. if a name is provided, the new repo will be created inside your current working directory.

 How It Works
 ----